saifuddinrakib/Car-Parking-Detection/README.md

-## Problem Defination
+## Problem Definition
-- finding out the empty parking spaces in a car-parking-lot aotomatically from servillance camera.
+- finding out the empty parking spaces in a car-parking-lot automatically from servillance camera.

 ## solution
 - Extracting the parking lot coordinates form the image by car_park_coordinate_generator.py script.
-- Then use this coordinates to processing every car parking space individualy.
+- Then use this coordinates to processing every car parking space individually.
-- Implementing digital iamge processing techniques to find out the empty and occupied parking spaces.
+- Implementing digital image processing techniques to find out the empty and occupied parking spaces.
-- drawing the reults into the image.
+- drawing the results into the image.

 ## Used The Concepts
 - OOP concepts